yyyuechen/Microbiome-Omics-Pipeline/README.md

 ## Metagenomes

-All scripts saved in Metagenomic_general_analysis
+All scripts saved in Metagenomic_general_scripts

 ### 1)Quality control